ASKurz/recoding-Hayes-2018/Chapter_02.md

   scale_x_continuous(breaks = posterior_interval(fit3)["b_negemot", ] %>% as.double(),
                      labels = posterior_interval(fit3)["b_negemot", ] %>% as.double() %>% round(digits = 2) %>% as.character()) +
   scale_y_continuous(NULL, breaks = NULL) +
   labs(subtitle = "The most probable values for our b_negemot parameter are the ones around the peak of the\ndensity.
 For convenience, the dashed lines denote the 95% credible intervals.
 Sure, you could\nask yourself, 'Is zero within those intervals?'
-But with such rich output, that's such an\nimpoverished question to ask.") + theme_bw()
+But with such rich output, that seems like an\nimpoverished question to ask.") + theme_bw()
 ```